mikkelsons/the-wild-oasis-website/README.md

 # The Wild Oasis Website

-This is a component app for The Wild Oasis.
+This is a companion app for The Wild Oasis.
 This is the customer version.

 Currently under construction.
 Please check back later.